Menu

 Top Heading

-At the top of the page you put your name and address with the word Plaintiff beside it and the other party's name and address with the word Defendant beside it.
+At the top of the page, you put your name and address with the word “Plaintiff” beside it.
+Below this, you put the other party's name and address with the word “Defendant” beside it.
+This part of the document is called the style of cause.
 Under this you put “Statement of Plaintiff’s Claim.”

 Paragraphs